TayyabDev/Reportage/README.md

 1. Download and Install MySQL Workbench from https://dev.mysql.com/downloads/workbench/

-2. Either using workbench directly. (if prefer using command line, go to 3) Create a new connection using:
+2. Either using workbench directly. (if prefer using command line, go to 3)

+  Create a new connection using:

   Hostname: mathlab.utsc.utoronto,ca

   Port: 3306

   Username: linjun9

   Password: linjun9

   Using the cscc43s18_linjun9 database

 3. Run the following commands:

-  mysql -u linjun9 -h mathlab.utsc.utoronto.ca -plinjun9
+  mysql -u linjun9 -h mathlab.utsc.utoronto.ca -p linjun9

   use cscc43s18_linjun9;